putitsimply/christian-bible-explained/2-samuel.md

 Later there is another uprising, and more conflict and violence.
 Near the end of the book, David orders a census, a count of the people, and a deadly plague follows.
 David repents again and buys a threshing floor to build an altar, ending the plague.
 This location later becomes important as the site connected with the temple in Jerusalem.

 2 Samuel ends with extra sections including songs, David’s final words, and stories about his “mighty men,” his most loyal and skilled warriors.

+## Big ideas

+* The book shows leadership strengths, but also the damage caused by power misused.
+* Wrong choices can have long ripple effects through families and society.
+* God’s promise to David becomes important later in Jewish hopes and in Christian belief about Jesus.